Beautification Fund Grants

 The Garden Club Council of Winston-Salem and Forsyth County actively seeks organizations that need funding for landscaping projects.
 These projects can be in neighborhoods, at schools, and in other such public spaces.
 A request should be sent to the Council as outlined below.
 The Beautification Committee will meet three times each year, in September, January, and March.
 Any request must be received at Headquarters by the first day of the month in which the Committee meets.
 Therefore, grant requests must be received by September 1, January 1, or March 1.

-In order to make a decision, we need a plan and the total amount of money needed for the project.
-The plans do not have to be detailed architectural drawings but the committee would like to see the framework of the project.
-We cannot approve any plan that does not have details of the plant materials to be used.
-Include variety of plants to be used, container sizes and costs per plant, number of plants of each variety and how these plants will be used in the project design.
-We are always concerned about maintenance issues.
-Tell us who will water and maintain the landscape area.
+- Submit a complete grant application including a plan and the total amount of money needed for the project.
+The plans do not have to be detailed architectural drawings but rather a framework of the project.
+Include the variety of plants to be used, container sizes and costs per plant, number of plants of each variety, and how these plants will be used in the project design.
+Please include a watering schedule/plan and how the landscape will be maintained.

-2. The Council will approve expenses for plant material only.
-We will not cover expenses for labor, mulch, decorative rocks, gardening tools, irrigation systems, garden furniture, water features, statuary or shipping charges.
+- The Council will approve expenses for plant material only, not to include labor, mulch, decorative rocks, gardening tools, irrigation systems, garden furniture, water features, statuary, or shipping charges.

-3. We prefer that projects use our monies for perennials, trees and shrubbery.
-We have found that there is a constant request for annuals.
-Our funds are intended to be for the long term landscape, not for the year-in and year-out annual garden.
+- Projects should include monies for perennials, trees and shrubbery, and not annuals.
+Funds are intended to be for the long term landscape, not for the year-in and year-out annual garden.

 The process for granting is as follows:

-1. A request is sent to the chairman of Beautification.
+1. A request is sent to the Beautification Chairman.

 2. The Beautification Committee meets to approve or deny the request.
 On occasion, the person requesting funds will be contacted for more information to assure an informed